Pindad APS-2: History

 The APS vehicle prototype (also known as APS-1) was built using the Perkasa truck chassis made by the Wahana Perkasa Auto Jaya (PT Texmaco) factory, Subang, West Java.
-The APS-1 armored vehicle can be loaded with 13 soldiers in which the driver sits in a separate cabin right next to the engine housing.
-Furthermore, the APS-1 design was again refined by Pindad and BPPT by giving birth to the APS-1 V1 variant (also known as APS-2).
+The APS-1 armored vehicle has a capacity of 13 soldiers in which the driver sits in a separate cabin right next to the engine housing.
+Furthermore, the APS-1 design was refined by Pindad and BPPT, resulting in the APS-1 V1 variant (also known as APS-2).